jadijadi/lpic1book/1082_system_logging.md

 Again there is a `/etc/rsyslog.d/` and it is better for different softwares and admins to add their specific configs there, instead of editing the main configuration file.

 ### creating rsyslog listener
-If you need to start a rsylog listener and catch other systems log messages, it is enough to add an `-r` switch too rsyslog options.
+If you need to start a rsylog listener and catch other systems log messages, it is enough to add an `-r` switch to rsyslog options.
 Just edit the  `/etc/default/rsyslog` and change options from `""` to `"-r"`.

 ````
 cat /etc/default/rsyslog